novikov-school/NSpectator/README.md

 Basic usage you can see in the [samples folder of the repository](https://github.com/nspectator/NSpectator/tree/master/samples)

+Also take a look at separate [Katas repository](https://github.com/nspectator/katas)

 ## Contributing

 Check out [this wiki page](https://github.com/nspectator/NSpectator/wiki/Contributing) for complete guide.